MatYouKy/mavinci-event-art/SETUP_SITE_IMAGES.md

 -- Enable RLS
 ALTER TABLE site_images ENABLE ROW LEVEL SECURITY;

--- Policy for public read access (anyone can view active images) CREATE POLICY "Anyone can view active site images"
+-- Policy for public read access
+CREATE POLICY "Anyone can view active site images"
   ON site_images
   FOR SELECT
   USING (is_active = true);

--- Policy for authenticated users to view all images (including inactive) CREATE POLICY "Authenticated users can view all site images" ON site_images
+-- Policy for authenticated users to view all images CREATE POLICY "Authenticated users can view all site images" ON site_images
   FOR SELECT